 - What does “social media automation” mean, exactly?

 - Why shouldn’t I just keep updating my social media in real time?

-- But how do I know when to post, and what to post?
+- How do I know when and what to post on social media?

 - How does social media automation save time?

-- Can I control what kinds of updates get posted at what times?
+- Can I pick what kind of updates get posted at what times?

 - Will people know that my social media is automated?

-- Should I post the same update more than once?
+- Should I post the same social update more than once?

 - Should I post the same updates on every social network?